 The objective of the sleep fellowship is to prepare physicians to become outstanding board-certified clinicians in sleep-disordered Medicine with sleep-related research training to allow them to pursue an academic career in sleep medicine.
 The program will ensure that the fellows participate in an interdisciplinary care of patients of all ages and genders that incorporates aspects of psychiatry, psychology, neurology, internal medicine, surgery, pediatric, ENT, endocrinology, bariatrics, oral maxillofacial.
 The fellows will acquire detailed knowledge of the sleep and respiratory control centers, physiology and neurobiology underlying sleep and wakefulness.
 The fellows will manage sleep disorder patients in the inpatient and outpatient setting.
 The program is structured for fellows to achieve appropriate cognitive and technical knowledge, professional as well as humanistic attitudes and practical knowledge in the field of Sleep Medicine to allow them to function as highly competent sub-specialists in the field.

 Yale University is the sponsoring institution and assumes ultimate responsibility for the sleep program.
-Dr. Patty Lee is currently the Interim Chief of Pulmonary and Critical Care Medicine and Dr Francoise Roux is the Director of the Sleep Fellowship Program.
+Dr. Naftali Kaminski is the Chief of Pulmonary, Critical Care, and Sleep Medicine.
+Dr. Meir Kryger is the Program Director of the Sleep Fellowship Program and Dr. Melissa Knauert is the Associate Program Director.

 The fellows rotate through the Adult and Pediatric Yale Sleep centers.
-The Yale Sleep Center is located in the Temple Building on 40 Temple Street in New Haven, CT.
+The Yale Sleep Center is located in North Haven, CT on 8 Devine Street.
 The Yale Pediatric Sleep Laboratory is located within Yale-New Haven Hospital.
+The fellows also rotate at the West Haven VA.

 The fellows also provide consultation to the hospitalized sleep-disordered patients at Yale-New Haven Hospital in the Intensive Care Unit and on the wards.
 They have a continuity sleep clinic at Yale University for pediatric and adult outpatients.